 Since taking office, Governor Ivey has helped recruit more than $14 billion in economic development investments, creating over 34,000 new jobs for our economy!
 In fact, Governor Ivey has worked toward sparking Alabama’s economic development and job creation efforts since before she took office.
 During her time as Lt.
 Governor, she played an important role in passing key legislation to attract new industries to Alabama.

-In 2018, growth in Alabama’s automotive sector accelerated, accounting for one-fourth of all new investment and job creation from economic development projects in Alabama within the last year.
+Growth in Alabama’s automotive sector accelerated, accounting for one-fourth of all new investment and job creation from economic development projects in Alabama, during 2018.

 All of the state’s existing global automakers — Mercedes, Honda, Hyundai and Toyota — have launched expansion projects since Governor Ivey took office.